labhstats/lbhs_wmh_seg_manuals/README.md

 5. "Correction/fixes" of scripts in algorithm?
 To allow user specified threshold when using the job interface in MatLab/SPM12 with **binary_lesion_maps_post_LPA.m**.
 Caution advised.

 ## File descriptions: (UBO)
-1. Script for creating specified UBO directory, BIDS are initially assumed: https://github.com/labhracorgi/mri_sort_filter_convert/blob/master/other/ubo_cns_copyfier_workspace.py
+1. Script for creating specified UBO directory, BIDS are initially assumed: https://github.com/labhracorgi/mri_sort_filter_convert/blob/master/other/ubo_cns_copyfier_workspace.py (or https://github.com/labhracorgi/mri_sort_filter_convert/blob/master/other/ubo_cns_copyfier_workspace_manual_ids.py for manual input of IDs.)
 2. "Correction/fixes" of scripts in algorithm?
 To hinder QC web viewers from popping up for thousands of individuals and thus potentially not exceeding available RAM during the calculation period.
 3. **Settings and new Dartel atlas for 40+ population?
 Or simply use standard/preset ones; implies danger of over- and underfitting algorithm?**